twise2/Valyr/README.md

   4. Reward Flashy Plays.
 The game should encourage people to take actions, whatever they may be.
 Passive or auto play units and teams should be discouraged.
 General flexible plans should be neccessary.

+#### Credits

+"https://game-icons.net/1x1/lorc/wingfoot.html" by lorc is licensed under CC BY 3.0" "https://game-icons.net/1x1/delapouite/rupee.html" by Delapouite is licensed under CC BY 3.0"